yashints/yashints.dev/content/posts/2024/06/07/continuevscode.md

 ```

 ## Testing
 Let's test our setup, go ahead and open a file in which you have any code written.
-Select a code block and press <kbd>Ctrl<kbd> + <kbd>L<kbd> which opens the chat window, type `Explain this code to me in a few sentences` and press enter.
+Select a code block and press <kbd>Ctrl</kbd> + <kbd>L</kbd> which opens the chat window, type `Explain this code to me in a few sentences` and press enter.
 You should see the explanation getting generated in the chat window:

 ![Local LLM being used in VS Code using the Continue extension](./explain.png)